 Molecular gastronomy combines artistic culinary experiences and passion with the scientific and technical foundations of food science.
-Freeze-drying various foods is one of the methods currently being explored by these cutting edge chefs.
+Freeze-drying various foods is one of the methods currently being explored by these cutting-edge chefs.
 Another is the rotary evaporation (concentration) of food essences.

-The rotovap can be used for two purposes: 1) concentrate non-volatile components in a mixture (e.g, concentrating flavors from a blood orange by removing the water), and 2) to extract the volatile aroma and flavor molecules from mixtures gently (e.g., extracting the desired flavors from a blend of alcohol, herbs, and fruit without heating the mixture up).
+The rotovap can be used for two purposes: 1) to concentrate non-volatile components in a mixture (e.g, concentrating flavors from a blood orange by removing the water), and 2) to extract the volatile aroma and flavor molecules from mixtures gently (e.g., extracting the desired flavors from a blend of alcohol, herbs, and fruit without heating the mixture up).
 The key to understanding any distillation is to remember that it is a separation.
 Sugars, acids, colors, and most bitter compounds are separated from aromas, alcohols, water, and small flavor molecules, etc.